-Although most corporate leaders accept this evidence as settled science, we still encounter skeptics who think that brand is a luxury not worthy of investment.
+Although most corporate leaders accept this evidence as settled science, we still encounter skeptics.
 In particular, the accounting profession (as represented in the United States by FASB) still does not believe that internally grown intangibles such as brand should be valued on the balance sheet.
 This is in spite of the fact that these intangibles represent a significant portion of total enterprise value.

 - Strong B2B brands can deliver 20% price premium over weaker brands in the same category

 - As much as 20% of all B2B purchase decisions are driven by brand

 - Customer loyalty is 50% higher for B2B companies with a strong brand